 In Northern Utah, drive on Interstate 15 and take exit 379 toward Pocatello.
 Continue on this road until you get to exit 392 toward Plymouth.
 Turn right at the Sinclair Gas Station.
 Drive east on this paved road until you get to a four way intersection and stop sign.
 Continue going straight (east) on a gravel road.
 This road can be driven by passenger vehicles.
 Drive on this road which starts climbing up toward a saddle on the ridge.
 At the top of the pass is small parking spot where the trailhead is located.
 On the map this is labeled as Short Divide.
 Park here.
 There is a radio tower located to the south.
 On the south side of the road is a register where you will want to sign in.
 This will let the property owners know why your vehicle is parked here.

 I have checked out a variety of routes up this mountain.
 Winter Canyon seems to be the most common route to the summit as noted in the register.
 The south ridge is a long and rugged ridge hike.
 The west face is easy to get to but is located on private property with no trespassing signs posted everywhere.
 There is a route on the north side of the peak that goes up Elgrove Canyon.
-The entrance to this canyon is located on private property.
+The entrance to this canyon is located on private property near a large farm.

 This is a nice ridge that can be traversed during much of the year except when deep snow covers the mountain.
 I hadn't been able to find much information about this mountain in any book or on the internet.
 So I just went and explored around a bit to see if I could find a feasible route.
 This was the most accessible one I could find.
 It turned out to be a fun ridge hike.
 I rate it at class 2.
 There is a trail at the beginning of the route but it soon disappears.
 Route finding involves finding your way around trees, bushes, and rock ledges.
 The best thing I liked about it were the views of Malad Valley to the west and Cache Valley to east.